Full 2014 Ford C-Max Energi Review

 Plug-in hybrids occupy a sliver of a market niche between standard hybrid cars and full electric vehicles.
 With their larger-capacity battery packs, plug-ins typically allow you to drive somewhere between 10 and 40 miles (depending on which one you get) purely on electric power before switching over to normal hybrid operation.
 Within this tiny segment, the five-passenger 2014 Ford C-Max Energi wagon has plenty of good points in its favor and only a few against it.

 On longer drives, the C-Max Energi switches over to standard hybrid mode using both gas and electric power.
 In our testing of a 2013 model, we had little difficulty eking out 40 mpg in this mode.
-Ford says it has made a few tweaks to the 2014 C-Max Energi to boost fuel economy, but its EPA ratings are identical to last year's car at 43 mpg combined (44 mpg city/41 mpg highway).
+Ford says it has made a few tweaks to the 2014 C-Max Energi to boost fuel economy, though its recently adjusted EPA combined rating is identical to last year's car at 38 mpg combined.

 Beyond its meager appetite for fuel, the 2014 Ford C-Max Energi has much more to recommend it.
 The handsome cabin is tightly constructed, boasts high-quality materials and offers ample passenger space.
 There are also plenty of available high-tech conveniences available including automated parallel parking assist and a power liftgate that's operated by swinging your foot under the rear bumper.
 Notably, the Energi also drives like a more expensive European car, with a comfortable ride, quiet cabin and responsive steering.